Chapter 14 Summarizing Data

 Note in our dataset that both Halifax NS and Saint John NB have three NAPS stations each.
 It won’t matter for our aggregation, but if we were exploring this data in more depth this is something we would want to take into account.

 While we can readily summarize an entire dataset, we often want to summarize groups within our dataset.
-In our case, it’s [NO2] in each city.
-To this end, we need to combine thegroup_by() and summarize() functions. summarise() also works for the Americans.
-This approach allows us to (1) specify which groups we want summarized, and (2) how we want them summarized.
-We’ll talk more about point (2) later on, for now, let’s look at point (1)
+In our case, it’s [NO2] in each province.
+To this end, we need to combine thegroup_by() and summarize() functions.
+This approach allows us to specify which groups we want summarized, and how we want them summarized.
+We’ll talk more about the second point later on, for now, let’s look at point how we specify which groups to summarize.

 Let’s calculate the mean hourly NO2 concentrations in the 4 provinces in our dataset: